What's the difference between USB-C and Thunderbolt?

 A story of PCIe

-Thunderbolt 3 was developed by Intel and offers high-bandwidth data transfers between devices, with maximum transfer rates of 40Gbps (or 5GB/s) available.
-Importantly, it's also built on PCI Express (PCIe) and DisplayPort, and this goes to why Thunderbolt 3 cables and accessories aren't compatible with USB-C only ports (for the most part; more on that in a bit).
+Thunderbolt was developed by Intel and offers high-bandwidth data transfers between devices, with maximum transfer rates of 40Gbps (or 5GB/s) available.
+Importantly, it's also built on PCI Express (PCIe) and DisplayPort, which is why Thunderbolt 3 cables and accessories aren't compatible with USB-C-only ports (for the most part; more on that in a bit).

-PCIe offers a lot of data throughput — it uses multiple lanes to move large amounts of data very quickly.
-This is what gives Thunderbolt 3 its speed, but it means that if you want to use a Thunderbolt 3 accessory, you need to plug it into a Thunderbolt 3 port.
+PCIe offers a lot of data throughput — it uses multiple lanes to quickly move large amounts of data.
+This is what gives Thunderbolt 3 its speed, but it means that if you want to use a Thunderbolt accessory, you need to plug it into a Thunderbolt 3 port.

 Because USB-C doesn't use PCIe.
 USB-C is merely the latest generation of the USB standard, something that's been present in everything from computers to cameras to phones for a while now.
 So when you try to plug in a Thunderbolt 3 accessory to a USB-C port, it just won't work because there's no PCIe controller in the USB-C port.

 While you can't use most Thunderbolt 3 devices with a USB-C port, the same isn't true the other way around.
-You can plug a USB-C device and cable into a Thunderbolt 3 port whenever you want because Thunderbolt 3 fully supports USB-C.
+You can plug a USB-C device and cable into a Thunderbolt 3 port whenever possible because Thunderbolt 3 fully supports USB-C.

-So a USB-C hard drive you have can be used in any of the Thunderbolt 3 ports on your MacBook Pro, or in the USB-C port on your 12-inch MacBook.
+So a USB-C hard drive you have can be used in any of the Thunderbolt ports on your iMac (2021) or in the USB-C port on iPad Air 5.

 Daisy chain away